 • Accompanist Information is posted in the band hall and on the band website

 There are volunteer opportunities available for solo/ensemble events.

 Southeast Polk Jazz Fest

-The itinerary for this event will be posted on the band website in the next day or two.
+The itinerary for this event is posted on the band website.
 Parents and friends of the program are encouraged to join for the performances.

 Coe College Jazz Summit:

 Both Jazz Bands will travel to Cedar Rapids for the Coe College Jazz Summit.
-A complete itinerary will be posted on the band website.
+A complete itinerary is posted on the band website.
 Parents and friends of the program are encouraged to join for the performances.